PraxTube/rantoni-assets/README.md

 Deadline: End of May 2025

+- Figure out a name for the game dude
+- Discord server
+- Proper steam page (public)
+- Proper Music
+- Story

 Now we just add content to the game, new levels, new areas, new enemies, story etc. The target here is to have around an hour of gameplay or slightly shorter, then give this to a bunch of playtesters and get feedback on all parts of the game.

 The game should be very close to the finished product, so dialogue and story and all that will be implemented during this cycle.

 The steam page will also be made public (with trailer and everything).
+You should also start a Discord server at this point and make videos and shit about it.
+What about Lost Oppai?
+If Anton didn't join, then you can finish that and make a devlog and teaser our game at the end.

 Here are some decisions that depend on whether Anton is in the team or not

 - Steam capsule art, how much do you want to spend?
 - Music, how much do you want to spend?